P-adic L-functions for GL(3): The -adic -function p-adic L-function

-We collect our constructions and prove the interpolation formula, completing the proof of \cref{thm:intro} from the introduction.
-As a corollary, in \cref{sec:interpolation 2} we give an alternative proof of the compatibility of Mahnkopf's Archimedean periods for $\GL_3$ (i.e., the final step in \cref{thm:mahnkopf}).
+We collect our constructions and prove the interpolation formula, completing the proof of \cref{thm:intro} from the introduction for twists in the ``left half'' of the critical strip.
+Fix $\Poref = (\Pi,\alpha_p)$ a $P_1$-ordinary $P_1$-refined RACAR of $\GL_3(\A)$ of weight $\lambda = (a,0,-a)$.
+Recall the auxiliary character $\eta_{2}$ from \cref{not:eta_2}.